 What to Expect

-While some students may experience a level of anxiety and stress over receiving a letter from the Office of Student Conduct, one goal of the office is to provide an atmosphere of mutual respect throughout the process.
+While some students may experience a level of concern over receiving a letter from the Office of Student Conduct, one goal of the office is to provide an atmosphere of mutual respect throughout the process.
 While students are expected to be respectful of our staff and the student disciplinary process, students can also expect to be treated with respect by our staff.

 You can also expect to be informed of any pending charges, options for resolving your case, and any potential sanctions, or consequences, for your behavior.
 During the hearing, you will be asked whether you admit or deny responsibility for the charges and to provide your account of the incident(s) in question.
 You may also be asked additional questions to further clarify understanding of the incident.
 Following the hearing, you will be notified of the outcome and any related sanctions if you were found responsible for violating university policy.

 Level 1 and Level 2 Cases

 A Level 1 case is a matter in which the sanction that may be imposed may include suspension or expulsion.
 Typically a Level 1 case will be heard by the Student Conduct Hearing Board (SCHB) or handled as an OSC Administrative Hearing.
 A Level 2 case is a matter in which it is determined that any sanction resulting from a hearing will not include suspension or expulsion from the university.